firatgoktepe/photon_test/README.md

 # photon_test
 Photon Test site

-Test wordpress theme from scratch for Ahmet's photon web-site
+Test wordpress theme from scratch for photon web-site

 Simple guide for git process to push youit changes to that repo in github